OhMaple/GrubGrab/README.md

 - _SortRestaurants:_ An event triggered when the user interacts with sorting components to sort the list of restaurants by different criteria.
 - _DeleteRestaurant:_ An event triggered when the user wants to delete a restaurant from the list.

 The main user interface (UI) of the application is created within the ***RestaurantScreen*** composable function.
 It takes 'state' and 'onEvent' as arguments, with 'state' being an instance of _'RestaurantState'_ which holds the current state of restaurants being displayed, and 'onEvent' is a function that triggers a 'RestaurantEvent' when the user interacts with the UI.
 The UI contains a row of radio buttons to sort the restaurants and each restaurant item has a delete button which triggers the deletion of that restaurant.

-> It is currently 3:00 in the morning and I am sleepy so I will do very basic explaination for the other ones, and expand on all of these further on and fix the formatting so it's more uniform 🥰

 ***RestaurantState*** is a data class that holds the current state of the restaurants.
 This means RestaurantState contains a list of the Restaurants, the current sorting method being used, and the content of the fields used when adding a new Restaurant (name, contact number, address).
 There is also a boolean value representing whether or not the user is currently in the process of adding a new Restaurant or not.

 Managing the data and user interactions within the application falls upon ***RestaurantViewModel***, which acts as a bridge between the UI layer and the database.
 Essentially maps a user interaction to an event/function to be performed.
 These events are defined in _'RestaurantEvent'_.

 ***SortType*** is an enum to represent the names for different sorting options such as name_asc for sorting by restaurant name in ascending order, or name_desc for sorting by restaurant name in descending order.

 > Images were too big so nevermind but I will keep the titles here 👉👈😊